scalamolecule/molecule-web/content/code/transactions.md

 ## Insert

-Data can be inserted by making a molecule that matches the values of each row.
+An `insert` Molecule can act as a template for insterting one or more rows of data that matches the molecule.

 One row of data can be applied directly with matching arguments